obliviousmonkey1/Random/README.md

 # RPG Roguelike game
-A adventure dungeon crawling loot game. dungeon contains many floors(levels) within those levels are a serious of conected rooms, '.' is equivalent to 5ft:
+An adventure, dungeon crawling loot game! dungeon contains many floors(levels) within those levels are a serious of conected rooms, '.' is equivalent to 5ft:

 **Dungeons(rooms)**